zulip/zulip/docs/production/deployment.md

 1. As root, run `/home/zulip/deployments/current/scripts/zulip-puppet-apply`.
 This
-   will compile and install `smokescreen`, reconfigure services to use it, and restart Zulip.
+   will compile and install Smokescreen, reconfigure services to use it, and restart Zulip.

 If you would like to use an already-installed HTTP proxy, omit the